Word2vec: Skip-gram

+Essentially, skip-gram and CBOW are exactly the same in architecture.
+They only differ in the objective function during training.

 History

+During the 1980s, there were some early attempts at using neural networks to represent words and concepts as vectors.

+In 2010, Tomáš Mikolov (then at Brno University of Technology) with co-authors applied a simple recurrent neural network with a single hidden layer to language modelling.

-Word2vec was created, patented, and published in 2013 by a team of researchers led by Tomas Mikolov at Google over two papers.
+Word2vec was created, patented, and published in 2013 by a team of researchers led by Mikolov at Google over two papers.
+The original paper was rejected by reviewers for ICLR conference 2013.
+It also took months for the code to be approved for open-sourcing.
 Other researchers helped analyse and explain the algorithm.

-Embedding vectors created using the Word2vec algorithm have some advantages compared to earlier algorithms such as latent semantic analysis.
+Embedding vectors created using the Word2vec algorithm have some advantages compared to earlier algorithms such as those using n-grams and latent semantic analysis.
+GloVe was developed by a team at Stanford specifically as a competitor, and the original paper noted multiple improvements of GloVe over word2vec.
+Mikolov argued that the comparison was unfair as GloVe was trained on more data, and that the fastText project showed that word2vec is superior when trained on the same data.

-By 2022, the Word2vec approach was described as "dated", with transformer models being regarded as the state of the art in NLP.
+As of 2022, the straight Word2vec approach was described as "dated".
+Transformer-based models, such as ELMo and BERT, which add multiple neural-network attention layers on top of a word embedding model similar to Word2vec, have come to be regarded as the state of the art in natural language processing.

 Parameterization

 Results of word2vec training can be sensitive to parametrization.
 The following are some important parameters in word2vec training.

 Training algorithm

 A Word2vec model can be trained with hierarchical softmax and/or negative sampling.
 To approximate the conditional log-likelihood a model seeks to maximize, the hierarchical softmax method uses a Huffman tree to reduce calculation.
 The negative sampling method, on the other hand, approaches the maximization problem by minimizing the log-likelihood of sampled negative instances.
 According to the authors, hierarchical softmax works better for infrequent words while negative sampling works better for frequent words and better with low dimensional vectors.
 As training epochs increase, hierarchical softmax stops being useful.